Southwest Miami Senior High School: Student media

-The student newspaper was the Lancer, the yearbook is Aquila (Latin for "eagle"), and TV production students are responsible for the morning announcements.
+The student newspaper was the Lancer, the yearbook is Aquila (Latin for "eagle"), and the student council is responsible for the morning announcements.
+Every week, the “Eagles in Flight” is published, which lays out events occurring in the school for the week.

 Performing arts

-The Royal Lancer marching band used to perform at halftime of football games and the Illusion dancers perform throughout the school year.
+The Royal Lancer marching band performs in the rival and homecoming football game.
+The Illusion dancers and the Southwest Thespians perform throughout the school year.